 4.2 Dose and Method of Administration

-It is desirable that intravascular administered iodinated contrast agents be at, or close to, body temperature when injected.
+It is desirable that intravascular administered iodinated contrast media be at, or close to, body temperature when injected.

-As with all radiopaque contrast agents, only the lowest dose necessary to obtain adequate visualisation should be used.
+As with all radiopaque contrast media, only the lowest dose necessary to obtain adequate visualisation should be used.

-Under no circumstances should any other drug be mixed with the contrast media because of the potential for chemical incompatibility.
+Under no circumstances should any other therapy be mixed with the contrast media because of the potential for chemical incompatibility.

-Withdrawal of contrast agents from their containers should be accomplished under strict aseptic conditions using only sterile syringes and transfer devices.
-Contrast agents which have been transferred into other delivery systems should be used immediately.
+Withdrawal of contrast media from their containers should be accomplished under strict aseptic conditions using only sterile syringes and transfer devices.
+Contrast media which have been transferred into other delivery systems should be used immediately.